Interracial adoption: Appearance discomfort

 Evidence also showed that extra-family forces, for example societal racism, did negatively impact adjustment outcomes.
 Particularly, experiences of discrimination generated feelings of appearance discomfort.
 One of this study's most interesting findings showed that interracial adoptive parents' decisions on where to live had a substantial impact upon their children's adjustments.
 Interracial adoptive parents living in predominantly white communities tended to have adoptees that experienced more discomfort.
 Many interracial adopted children may experience negativity from their peers or others in society, such as micro-aggressions.
 This may cause confusion as to which identity- race/ethnicity or adoption- is being directly targeted.
-This discrimination may be more prevalent for Black and Asian children, who appear unmistakably different from their whites parents.
+This discrimination may be more prevalent for Black and Asian children, who appear unmistakably different from their white parents.
 Such adoptees, are most likely to encounter such societal discrimination. about their appearance than those who lived in integrated settings.
 One study found that Asian transracial adoptees experienced higher levels of appearance discomfort in communities that were all white, and also found that higher levels of appearance discomfort correlated with less non-white people in their community.
 The study also found that "discrimination against the transracial adoptee, and discomfort about their appearance are found as significant correlates associated with adjustment difficulties".

 In a study conducted at Leiden University, Centre for Child & Family Studies adoptees self-esteem was analyzed.
 It was found that adoptees show normal levels of self esteem despite their somewhat elevated risks of short stature, lower school achievement, and behavior problems and their substantially elevated risk of learning problems and mental health referrals Furthermore, differences were not found in self-esteem between transracial and same-race adoptees.

 Ryan Gustafsson conducted a unique study at the University of Melbourne which took a deeper dive into theorizing Korean transracial adoptee experiences.
 This study looked specifically at "Ambiguity, substitutability, and racial embodiment.
 Gustaffson leads by noting that Korean Adoptees make up an astonishing 7% of the Korean American population (Park Nelson, 2016: 130).
 Gustaffson also notes that, although popular opinion may lead one to believe that KTA's had no parents, a considerable amount of these adoptees do in fact have at least one living parent.
 Due to the circumstances of adoption, Gustaffson introduces the concept of hyper(in)visibility.
-Gustaffson explains "I use the term (hyper/in) visibility' to capture this sense of simultaneois exposure and hiddenness, but also to emphasize how, for transracial adoptees, visibility is achieved via invisibility (Gustaffson, 2015).
+Gustaffson explains "I use the term (hyper/in) visibility' to capture this sense of simultaneous exposure and hiddenness, but also to emphasize how, for transracial adoptees, visibility is achieved via invisibility (Gustaffson, 2015).
 That is to say that, for many interracial adoptees, in order to accept their adopted identity, they must come to terms with the loss of their birth identity.